yawkat/Accordion/README.md

 ---------

 - *Lombok* is used for convenience.
-- *Apache Mahout* is used for fast implementations of primitive collections.
+- *Trove4j* is used for fast implementations of primitive collections.
-- *FindBugs* is used for `@Nullable` annotations not provided by lombok.
-- *Log4J* is used for logging.
-See the `MinecraftNetManager` static constructor on how to disable it.
+- *Slf4j* is used for logging.
 - *Spigot* is used for the bukkit example plugin.
 - *BungeeCord* is used for the bungee example plugin.